 Still, some countries are blessed with more sunny and warm days than others, and since I live in Italy and benefit from the Mediterranean climate, I try to avoid as much as possible rainy and gloomy days.

-After the recent long-distance hike along the West Highland Way in Scotland and a fantastic road trip in Northern Ireland, I had to admit that I was biased and that some places get even more beautiful under certain weather conditions.
+After the recent long-distance hike along the West Highland Way in Scotland and a fantastic road trip in Northern Ireland, I admit that I was biased and that some places get even more beautiful under certain weather conditions.

 That was my first thought when we woke up on a Saturday morning at the Giudecca and saw Venice shrouded in fog.
 The main island was barely visible, and the pretty lampposts, with their pink-purple glass, stood amid the thick mist like pastel-colored brush strokes.